nayan-dhabarde/PermissionActivity/README.md

 The current way of handling runtime permissions in Android is error prone and needs a lot of boilerplate code.
 Permission Activity makes it easy to handle runtime permissions using Higher order functions and by maintaining a map of your permissions to actions.
 To use it, all you need to do is to inherit the PermissionActivity class and then call requestPermission(permission = permission in form of array, action = { }).
+The library contains a single Activity and nothing else and hence, it will add almost negligible amount of size to your app.

 ## How to use: